How to organize emails: the 3-Zone Inbox Method

 What is the best way to organize emails if I get over 200 messages a day?

 The 3-Zone method scales regardless of volume because filters handle the bulk before you see it.
-Research on working memory capacity shows that keeping categories to three or fewer prevents sorting errors under time pressure [6].
-With 200+ daily emails, prioritize building Archive filters first — they typically eliminate 60-70% of messages from your view immediately.
-The remaining Action items become manageable when the noise disappears.
+Research on working memory capacity shows that keeping categories to three or fewer prevents sorting errors under time pressure [5].
+With 200+ daily emails, prioritize building Archive filters first.
+For most people these remove the large majority of messages from view immediately, and the remaining Action items become manageable when the noise disappears.

 What if an important email goes to Archive by mistake?